browserengineering/book/book/scripts.md

 to a JavaScript file, much like with CSS files.
-A `<script>` tag could also contain JavaScript source code between the start and end tag, but we won't implement that.^[It's a challenge for parsing, since it's hard to avoid less than and greater than signs in JavaScript code.]
+A `<script>` tag could also contain JavaScript source code between the start and end tag, but we won't implement that.^[It's a challenge for parsing, since it's hard to avoid less-than and greater-than signs in JavaScript code.]

 Finding and downloading those scripts is similar to what we did for CSS.
 First, we need to find all of the scripts: